 Fruits of teaching and research should benefit the society.
 To inspire this in students, the department has been arranging extension activities.
 We had with us late Professor Ramesh Chandra Rao who specialised in vermiculture as an emeritus fellow of AICTE.
 With his expertise, the department had organised one-week training programme in vermitechnology, for public and farmers.
 Workshops and seminars on vermitechnology, workshop on local breeds of cattle have also been organised for public.
 The faculty of the department are involved in People Biodiversity Registry (PBR) and have thus contributed in recording the fauna of local villages.
 The department has organised molluscan shell and biodiversity exhibitions along with slide shows on wildlife conservation to create awareness among public on biodiversity and conservation.
 To inculcate Social responsibility and empathy in students towards destitute, the department has been organizing visits and programmes in different orphanages and destitute homes in and around Mangalore.
 Department also celebrate Wildlife week through exhibitions, street play, competition etc., to sensitize the public on importance of wildlife and biodiversity.
 Department is organizing every year campus bird count and Wild bird day since 2016.

-The department is an active participant in establishing Centre for Application of Radioisotopes and Radiation Technology (CARRT).
-In collaboration with BRIT, here we have developed for the first time, indigenous RIA and IRMA kits for quantification of C-peptide and RIA kit for insulin which can be used for routine diagnosis of Diabetes Mellitus in clinical laboratories.
+The faculty of the department is actively involved research in Centre for Application Radio Isotopes and radiation Technology (CARRT), which is BRNS funded megha-project.
+For the first time, indigenous RIA and IRMA kits for quantification of C-peptide and RIA kit for insulin which can be used for routine diagnosis of Diabetes Mellitus in clinical laboratories has been developed.